Bais, Negros Oriental: Geography

+The Pelarta River runs beside the city center.
+The river has been the source of irrigation water for the nearby sugar farms, making it vital in the success of sugar plantations in this area.
+This river also has a big influence on the city's geography, as it deposits sediments in the former mangrove areas during the (formerly annual) flood season.
+These former mangrove swamps have now dried out and become populated with residents.
+In the late 1970s, under the Genaro Goñi administration, a river control system stretching from the city center toward the low-lying areas was established in order to lessen flooding during the rainy season.

 Further south are the stately plantation houses owned by sugar planters, mostly standing on one of the lots in the family hacienda.
 Inside the haciendas are chapels whose altar and icons date back to 1917.
 Educational visits to these places may be arranged at the Bais City Tourism Office.
 Visitors get to tour via the old railroad trams used by the milling companies to hasten sugar cane transport.